This

 Exodus 6:13-15)

-Egyptian meaning of the name Phinehas.
+Egyptian meaning of the name Phinehas (given below).
 Consider also the possible meaning of

 the name Putiel (Grandfather of Phinehas, on his mother’s side).